On the evolution of slow dispersal in multi-species communities: The normalized principal Floquet bundle

-In this section, we define the notion of a normalized principal bundle, which is a generalization of the notion of principal eigenfunction of an elliptic, or periodic-parabolic operator.
-We give a theorem concerning its smooth dependence on parameters, which is crucial in the completion of the proof of Theorem \ref{thm:main}.
+In this section, we {recall} the notion of a normalized principal Floquet bundle {(see \cite{Polacikbd})}, which is a generalization of the notion of principal eigenfunction of an elliptic, or periodic-parabolic operator.
+We give a theorem concerning its smooth dependence on parameters.
+This property will be crucial in the proof of Theorem \ref{thm:main}.